Formula Use Cases

 Comparing a dynamic value to a static value

-If you're using a board to keep track of your budget, this formula might come in handy.
+If you're using a board to track your budget, this formula may come in handy.
 In this example, the travel budget for each employee is $6,500.
-We want to find out if the total amount spent on each employee is within the budget or over it.
+We want to determine if the total amount spent on each employee is within the budget or exceeds it.
 To do this, we will compare the SUM() of the values in four columns to the budget with an IF() statement.

 IF(SUM({Flight},{Hotel},{Insurance},{Expenses})>6500, "Over Budget","Good")